cosmincatalin/helios-station/README.md

 ##### Arguments

 * `--city <CITY>` is the name of the city where the weather station is.
-* `--sorted` is a flag to indicate if the messages should have timestamps in chronological order.
+* `--not-sorted` is a flag to indicate if the messages should have timestamps in chronological order or not.
-If not provided, messages will not be sent in chronological order.
+If provided, messages will not be sent in chronological order.

 ##### Dependencies